-And section 108 (1) reads as follows:-
+And section 108 (1) reads as follows:

-"108 (1) No employer shall terminate the services of an employee or impose any other penalty or disadvantage on any employee; on grounds or race, sex, maritals status, religion, political opinion or affiliation, tribal extraction or social status of the employee."
+"108 (1) No employer shall terminate the services of an employee or impose any other penalty or disadvantage on any employee, on grounds of race, sex, marital status, religion, political opinion or affiliation, tribal extraction or social status of the employee".

-Paragraph 4 of the Standard form of notice of complaint reads:-
+Paragraph 4 of the Standard Form of Notice of complaint reads:

-"The grounds on which this complaint is presented are (here summarise the facts and matters relied on in support of the complaint, stating the date of alleged occurrence of the event giving rise to this complaint.)"
+"The grounds on which this complaint is presented are (here summarise the facts and matters relied on in support of the complaint, stating the date of the alleged occurrence of the event giving rise to this complaint.)"